 When you save your page, the file name will default to the error number you selected with the addition of a .shtml extension.
 For example, if you chose 400, your file would appear as "400.shtml."
 You can modify this name to the code you want.
 Only modify this to an error that you know will be shown on your website.

 - Click the Go Back button to return to the Error pages menu to edit a different Error Page or

 - Click the Home icon in the upper left-hand corner to return to the cPanel main menu.

-- If you are still seeing the Bluehost default error pages, try refreshing your browser (ctrl + F5).
+- Try refreshing your browser if you still see the Bluehost default error pages (ctrl + F5).